qiskit-community/qiskit-toqm/README.md

 qiskit-toqm is provided under the Apache 2.0 license that can be found in the LICENSE file.

-pybind11 is provided under a BSD-style license that can be found in the LICENSE_pybind file.
+pybind11 is provided under a BSD-style license that can be found in the LICENSE_pybind11 file.

 By using, distributing, or contributing to this project, you agree to the